Skip to main content

 Online Course Development Agreement

-The Online Course Development Agreement pertains to all University-sponsored and distributed online courses, existing or new, whether offered for credit or not, and whether or not the course is part of a program offered through the Strategic Academic Program Development (SAPD) initiative.
+The Online Course Development Agreement pertains to all University-sponsored and distributed online courses, existing or new, whether offered for credit or not.

 Guidelines for Revenue Sharing